hungxinh/drupal-knowledge-management-system/DKMS README.md

+#Overview

 DKMS is envisioned as a knowledge management system built with Drupal primarily for sharing/storing/searching case-related documents.
 Core functionality includes the ability to upload tagged and categorized documents using a single form; an intuitive search and filter system that allows advocates to quickly and easily locate the documents they need; mechanisms to identify the newest, most popular, or most helpful documents; and permissions controls so that limited access can be granted as necessary to outside individuals or organizations.
+It is designed to be responsive and mobile-friendly.

 #Dashboard